(Page Last Updated 04/06/21 9:45 a.m.)

 Q. Will Burrtec continue to pick up my trash?

 A: Yes, Burrtec is committed to providing service during this time.
 Burrtec has established precautionary measures as a safety precaution while in the community.
 Bulky item pick-ups have been suspended through February 1.

 Q. Can I access library books and other library services online?

-A. Yes, the City's libraries are closed at this time, but you can access Overdrive eBooks, eAudiobooks and other online resources.
+A. Yes, you can access Overdrive eBooks, eAudiobooks and other online resources.
 For more information, visit www.sbpl.org

 Q. I have been hearing so much about COVID-19.
 How do I know what is true?